juan-gutierrez-nxp/prequaltest/TEST_RESULTS.md

+# MRM PreQual Test for i.MX7D

+Test results for the MRM Pre Qualification Test for i.MX7D

+---

-# TEST 1: AUDIO PIPELINE DRIFT
+## TEST 1: AUDIO PIPELINE DRIFT

-# Results
+### Results

 Observing a 1 cycle of the sine wave we can see there is exactly 100 samples per period